Cubis-ChrisS/analytics-hub/README.md

 In case the login token for the client has expired (typically after 2 hours), the code will ask you to generate a new token by logging in to the SAP Analytics Cloud.
 Refreshing of tokens was not implemented.

-To retrieve a new token, the code will do the following:
+To retrieve a new token:
-1. Prompt an URL that you will have to copy-paste into an internet browser.
+1. The code will prompt an URL in the Python terminal that you will have to copy-paste into an internet browser.
+No automatic connection with the internet browser is made.
-2. Login to the SAP Analytics Cloud with an admin account
+2. Login to the SAP Analytics Cloud with an admin account through the link that has been provided.
-3. Authorize the connection
+3. Authorize the connection by clicking "authorize".
-4. Copy-paste the response URL from the authorization (blank website) into the Python terminal
+4. Copy-paste the response URL from the authorization request (which is blank website) into the Python terminal.
 5. Hit enter.
 You should have a new token, which is automatically saved to the token file.

 Formatting (order is not important):